wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/_index.md

 ##### Using ext4

-* Same notes as f2fs except that f2fs is the preferred choice
+* Same notes as f2fs except that f2fs is the preferred choice on the Pi (ext4 is preferred on x86_64)

 ##### Using FAT 32